A good night’s sleep may help to improve your performance!

 - Is your alarm clock especially bright?
 Does your laptop light display prominently?
 Try to cover these lights up at night, or consider the use of an eye mask.

 - When purchasing an eye mask, look for one that has an adjustable head-strap, is made from thick, breathable materials, is dark in color, and has a convex shaped eye area that won’t restrict eye movement.
-You can also pick one up at Alice!
+You can grab one at Alice!
 Health Promotion.

 To learn more about how to fall and stay asleep alone or with a partner, check out these additional resources: